vzikratyi-tb/thingsboard.github.io/docs/user-guide/install/docker.md

 Where:

-- `8080:9090`            - connect local port 8080 to exposed internal HTTP port 9090
+- `9090:9090`            - connect local port 9090 to exposed internal HTTP port 9090
 - `1883:1883`            - connect local port 1883 to exposed internal MQTT port 1883
 - `5683:5683`            - connect local port 5683 to exposed internal COAP port 5683
-- `~/.mytb-data:/data`   - mounts the host's dir `~/.mytb-data` to ThingsBoard DataBase data directory
+- `mytb-data:/data`      - mounts the volume `mytb-data` (host's dir managed by Docker) to ThingsBoard DataBase data directory
-- `~/.mytb-logs:/var/log/thingsboard`   - mounts the host's dir `~/.mytb-logs` to ThingsBoard logs directory
+- `mytb-logs:/var/log/thingsboard`   - mounts the volume `mytb-logs` to ThingsBoard logs directory
 - `mytb`             - friendly local name of this machine
 - `restart: always`        - automatically start ThingsBoard in case of system reboot and restart in case of failure.
 - `image: thingsboard/tb-postgres`          - docker image, can be also `thingsboard/tb-cassandra` or `thingsboard/tb`